FirebirdSQL/jaybird/devdoc/build-documentation.md

 ### Documentation

-To build documentation (FAQ and release notes), use the `buildAllDocs` task or `buildFaq` and `buildReleaseNotes`:
+To build documentation (FAQ and release notes), use the `asciidoctor` task:

 ```
-./gradlew buildAllDocs
+./gradlew asciidoctor
 ```

 ### Publishing to Maven